speechly/docs/content/client-libraries/android/_index.md

 ## Just released!

-We have just released our Android SDK, and you can find it from Github: https://github.com/speechly/android-client
+We have just released our Android SDK, and you can find it from GitHub: https://github.com/speechly/android-client

 We are currently working on this documentation section and will update it soon.